-But, first, like a good dog owner, I have to show you a picture of my dog.
-This is Lacey.
-She is our awesome 16-year-old mutt we got from the pound when she was 9 weeks old.
-She’s part German Shepherd and part collie (we think).
+This is Charlie.
+He is the awesome mutt we got from the pound when he was a young stray.
+He’s 7 now and part Brittney spaniel and part dachshund…we think.
 I don’t know about you, but I think mutts are the best.
-She has such a great personality and loves us with a complete and unconditional love.
+He has such a great personality and loves us with complete and unconditional love.
 I bet your dog is the same!
 And that’s why we love them so.
-So, to make life with your 4-legged family member easier, here are some ideas I’d like to share about how to organize your dog stuff.
+So, to make life with your 4-legged family member easier, here are some ideas to help organize your dog stuff.

 DIY leash holder.